-Dr. Wesley Lawrence joined the faculty as an Assistant Professor of Voice at Sam Houston State University in the Fall of 2016.
+Dr. Wesley Lawrence joined the faculty of Sam Houston State University as an Assistant Professor of Voice in 2016.
 He comes from being the Director of Opera and an Instructor of Voice at the University of North Dakota (UND).
 A native of the Boston, MA area, he holds a Bachelor of Music in Performance from Gordon College, as well as a Master of Music and Doctor of Musical Arts from the University of Cincinnati’s College-Conservatory of Music (CCM) in Cincinnati, OH.
 Dr. Lawrence is also the 2014 recipient of the UND Foundation’s Lydia & Arthur Saiki Faculty Award for Individual Excellence in Teaching.

 As a performer Dr. Lawrence has sung both oratorio and opera throughout America and Europe.
-Some highlights include Rodolfo in Puccini’s La Bohéme in Lucca, Italy, the solos in Dubois’ Seven Last Words of Christ in Salzburg, Vienna, and the States, and in Beethoven’s Symphony No. 9 with the Asheville Symphony Orchestra in Asheville, NC.
+In the summer of 2018 he was a part of the Bulgarian National Premiere of Kurt Weill's Street Scene and sang Ruggero in Puccini's La Rondine in Varna, Bulgaria.
+Other highlights include Rodolfo in Puccini’s La Bohéme in Lucca, Italy, the solos in Dubois’ Seven Last Words of Christ in Salzburg, Vienna, and the States, in Beethoven’s Symphony No. 9 with the Asheville Symphony Orchestra in Asheville, NC, and in Handel’s Messiah with several orchestras including the Erie Philharmonic Orchestra in Erie, PA.
 He has also sung Eisenstein in Johann Strauss’ Die Fledermaus, Giovanni in Daniel Catán’s La Hija di Rappaccini, and solos in Stravinsky’s Les Noces, Penderecki’s Credo, Rossini’s Petite Messe Solennele and others in Cincinnati.
 In addition, he has worked with Cincinnati Opera as both an assistant stage director and as a Young Artist.